mmf1982/QTnetCDF/README.md

  # Nice to have, not implemented yet:
  I collect some ideas here for implementation.
 Please contact me if you have more suggestions.
- * Assigning a condition on one variable to transform it to a mask to use on other variables
+ * Assigning a condition on one variable to transform it to a mask to use on other variables: This can now be done indirectly with the "use idxs?" and lasso selector.
  * Having the possibility of scaling variables with a scale factor
  * Make pcolormesh also workable for 3D variables (without the possibility of slicing, mapping decided automatically (?))
- * Loading contour lines to put overlay pcolormesh maps